NeST: Neuron Selective Tuning for LLM Safety

 \subsection{Threat Model}

-\textbf{Adversary.} We consider a defense-aware black-box adversary who interacts with the model solely at inference time via prompts.
-The adversary’s objective is to elicit harmful, unsafe, or policy-violating outputs by crafting adversarial inputs, including jailbreak prompts, indirect requests, role-playing scenarios, and adaptive multi-turn conversations.
+\textbf{Adversary.} We target a hosted black-box deployment setting in which attackers interact with the deployed model through prompts.
+This setting reflects common API-based LLM deployments, where the model provider controls the model internals while external users can issue queries and observe outputs.
+The adversary's objective is to elicit harmful, unsafe, or policy-violating responses by crafting adversarial inputs, including jailbreak prompts, indirect requests, and role-playing scenarios.
+The adversary may know that \ourname{} is deployed and may understand its high-level design, but does not have access to model parameters, gradients, activations, or the training and fine-tuning process.
+Stronger adversaries with white-box or training-time privileges are outside this deployment setting and are discussed in Section~\ref{sec:discussion}.

-The adversary has no access to the model’s internal parameters, neuron activations, gradients, or training data, and cannot modify or inspect the training process.
-We therefore exclude white-box attacks, training-time data poisoning, and direct parameter manipulation, as these threats are orthogonal to the focus of this work.
-Although the adversary may be aware that \ourname{} is deployed and understand its high-level design, their interaction with the model remains strictly limited to black-box, prompt-based access, reflecting common real-world deployment conditions.

-\textbf{Defender.} The defender is the model provider or deployer with full access to the model architecture and parameters during training and fine-tuning.
-The defender’s goal is to improve robustness against prompt-based safety violations while preserving general-purpose capabilities.
-The defender may analyze internal representations offline and apply structured safety-oriented training interventions before deployment. \ourname{} operates entirely at training time and introduces no inference-time mechanisms, e.g., external filters.
+\textbf{Defender.} The defender is the model provider or deployer who has access to the model architecture and parameters during offline training or fine-tuning.
+The defender's goal is to improve robustness against prompt-based safety violations while preserving general-purpose capabilities.
+To this end, the defender may analyze internal representations offline and apply structured safety-oriented training interventions before deployment. \ourname{} operates entirely at training time and introduces no inference-time interventions.

-\subsection{Idea and High-level Design}
+\subsection{Idea and High-Level Design}

-The core idea behind \ourname{} is to leverage the internal structure of safety behavior in language models to enable targeted and efficient safety fine-tuning.
-Rather than treating safety alignment as a property that must be enforced through broad or dense parameter updates, \ourname{} focuses on selectively adapting a small subset of neurons that are directly involved in safety-related decisions.
-This design allows safety behavior to be strengthened while minimizing interference with the model’s general-purpose capabilities.

-Figure~\ref{fig:overview_black} illustrates the safety neuron detection and clustering stages of the \ourname{} framework.
-Starting from a safety-aligned base model, we analyze internal activations in response to benign and harmful prompts to identify neurons that are strongly associated with safety behavior.
-Crucially, \ourname{} does not treat these safety neurons as independent units.
-Instead, it groups them into clusters based on similarity in their activation patterns across prompts.
-This clustering step is central to \ourname{}: it captures shared functional roles among safety neurons and reveals coherent groups of units that jointly implement safety-related behavior within the model.